 Do you know?

-Do you know what makes a website “eCommerce”?
-Can you tell what’s different between an eCommerce and a non-eCommerce website?
-Whether you’re a curious reader or a business wondering if your site is an eCommerce one, we’re here to share.
-Within this blog article, we’ll tell you the simplest way of identifying if a site is considered an eCommerce typed or not.
-Let’s begin!
+What makes a website an “eCommerce”?
+What’s the difference between an eCommerce and a non-eCommerce site?
+Whether you’re a curious reader or a business wondering if your site is an eCommerce, we’re here to share.
+Here are some of the simplest ways to identify whether a site is considered an eCommerce:

-Now, for those unfamiliar, your first assumption would most likely be that any business that deals in products or services would have an eCommerce site.
+For those unfamiliar, the most common assumption would be that any business that deals in products or provides services would have an eCommerce site.
 However, that is not always the case.
-For now let’s group websites into 2 category for the sake of ease for this blog: A non-eCommerce website and an eCommerce website.

-Websites’ main and most common objective is to provide information to inform, update and/or educate people.
-Of course there are other types of websites but for now let’s just group all types of websites as “non-eCommerce” websites just for this blog article.
+A websites’ main and most common objective is to provide information to inform, update and/or educate people.
+There are many other types of websites as well.
+A non-eCommerce website is generally used for casual purposes and not for selling any product/service online.

-Now, an eCommerce website would still aim to raise awareness and provide information about the business’ products and/or services.
-But what makes it standout from the “non-eCommerce” websites is that it includes a “transaction” segment.
-For most cases its a monetary-goods/service exchange where one party offers money while the other offers goods or services.
-And it is exactly this type of transaction that separates the website from a “normal” website.
+An eCommerce website still aims to raise awareness and provide information about the business’ products and/or services.
+However, it includes a “transaction” segment.
+For most cases, it’s a monetary-goods/service exchange where one party offers money while the other offers goods or services.
+This type of transaction separates an eCommerce website and a non-eCommerce website.

-Still wondering how a shop that does business might not have an eCommerce website?
-Or perhaps unsure what we could be speaking about?
-Do not fret, we’re here to ensure you walk away with knowledge not confusion.
+Still wondering how a business might not have an eCommerce website?
 Let us go through some visual examples!
 Firstly, let’s put all the non-product/service websites aside.
 Websites that are purely for information purposes (i.e: Wikipedia) will not be counted.

-Instead, let’s focus on some business-related sites to truly let you understand a difference between a eCommerce and non-eCommerce website from businesses.
+Instead, let’s focus on some business websites to show you the difference between an eCommerce and non-eCommerce website.